 10. Do they take more of the drug to get the wanted effect?

 11. Have they developed withdrawal symptoms, which can be relieved by taking more of the drug?

 If the answer to some or many of these questions is yes, talk with a medical professional who specializes in drug treatment or screening.
 If you aren’t sure because you just don’t know the answers to the above questions, please refer to signs of drug abuse and alcohol abuse.

 You may be asking yourself, how did this happen to us?
-It is important to realize that substance abuse or addiction can happen to anyone.
-If affects people from all backgrounds, race, incomes and age.
+It is important to realize that a substance abuse problem or addiction can happen to anyone.
+Therefore, If affects people from all backgrounds, race, incomes and age.
 If someone you love may have a problem, get help.
 Asking for help is the first important step.
-Contact us and we are happy to discuss with you drug abuse screening and treatment alternatives.
+Contact New Day Recovery, we are happy to discuss with you drug abuse screening and treatment alternatives.
 So many family members and those suffering from substance abuse don’t ask for help because of embarrassment and worry that others may find out.
 Your calls are completely confidential.